-4-year adjusted cohort
+4-year adjusted cohort (Class of 2016 data NA as of print)

 HCPSS At A Glance

 Cost Per Pupil

 The cost per pupil reflects the average cost of providing educational and related services to students in the Howard County Public School System.
 Cost per pupil amounts provide an overall view of the cost of instructional programs.
 It includes both the direct as well as the indirect cost of programs.